LordBotham-262/E_Commerce_App/README.md

     - [x] Add items to CartList
     - [x] Delete items from CartList
     - [ ] Update the value of shopping Cart badge in Appbar
-    - [ ] Login page for the user
+    - [x] Login page for the user
-    - [ ] Store tjhe login info in local file
+    - [ ] Store the login info in local file

 ## Installation